Coming on the Clouds of Heaven – Matthew 26

 And His kingdom the one

-The religious leaders became even more furious at Jesus’ quote and demanded that the Romans put Him to death at once.
-With the strong encouragement of the crowd, the Roman governor sentenced Jesus to death.
-Jesus went to the cross as the Scriptures foretold, but not without first putting an emphasis on His second coming and the yet unfulfilled prophecies regarding the end times when He returns to earth in glory, power, and authority.
+The religious leaders became even more furious, fully understanding Jesus’ quote, and demanded that the Romans put Him to death at once.
+With the strong encouragement of the crowd, the Roman governor Pontius Pilate sentenced Jesus to death.
+Jesus was then beaten and went to the cross, as the Scriptures foretold, but not without first putting an emphasis on His second coming and all the yet unfulfilled prophecies regarding the end times when He will return to earth in glory, power, and all authority.

 We do know one thing for sure about Christ’s return.
 As Jesus told His disciples: